Back for Good (song): Critical reception

-Pan-European magazine Music & Media commented, "With a romantic "film ballad" like this, Take That trespasses Wet Wet Wet's territory, which opens the possibility to crossover to an older audience–the female 25+ demo?–for the first time."
-A reviewer from Music Week gave the song five out of five and named it Single of the Week, writing, "Take That play it safe opting for a nice-not naughty MOR pop number which will pick up sales outside their usual fanbase.
-With more than a month of radio support behind it, an instant, and long lasting, number one seems certain."
-The magazine later added, "Expect to hear this beautifully-arranged, classic pop ballad on the radio and jukeboxes for many years to come."
-Gerald Martinez from New Sunday Times felt it's "indeed a beautifully produced love ballad."
+Pan-European magazine Music & Media commented, "With a romantic 'film ballad' like this, Take That trespasses Wet Wet Wet's territory, which opens the possibility to crossover to an older audience–the female 25+ demo?–for the first time".
+A reviewer from Music Week gave the song a rating of five out of five and named it Single of the Week, writing, "Take That play it safe opting for a nice-not naughty MOR pop number which will pick up sales outside their usual fanbase.
+With more than a month of radio support behind it, an instant, and long lasting, number one seems certain".
+The magazine later added, "Expect to hear this beautifully-arranged, classic pop ballad on the radio and jukeboxes for many years to come".
+Ian McCann from NME said, "'Back for Good' is just too classy, too like a Cliff Richard Christmas adult ballad about how he misses the wife he's never actually had, and what a painful divorce, which he's never actually had, is."
+Another NME editor, Johnny Dee, praised it as "a peerless piece of classic pop".
+Gerald Martinez from New Sunday Times called it "a beautifully produced love ballad."

+In December 1995, NME ranked "Back for Good" number 47 in their list of "NME Writers' Top 50 Singles of 1995".
 In 2015, Idolator called the song a "pop masterpiece".
-In 2018, the song was ranked eleventh by Billboard critics in their compilation of the "100 Greatest Boyband Songs of All Time".
-And in 2020, Rolling Stone ranked the song number 15 in their list of "75 Greatest Boy Band Songs of All Time".
+In 2018, it was ranked eleventh by Billboard critics in their compilation of the "100 Greatest Boyband Songs of All Time".
+In 2020, Rolling Stone ranked the song number 15 in their list of "75 Greatest Boy Band Songs of All Time".

+In 2003, Q Magazine ranked the song at number 910 in their list of the "1001 Best Songs Ever".